tundish/theatre_of_spud/README.rst

 February 14th, 1984.

-Somewhere in the English Midlands, a humble local side will for the second time battle the mighty Liverpool in the football cup tie of a lifetime.
+Somewhere in the English Midlands, a humble local side will for the second time battle mighty Liverpool in the football cup tie of a lifetime.

 And across town on this cold foggy night, Edward Lionheart debuts his youth production of `Arms and the Man`.